dicebear/dicebear/apps/docs/pages/styles/glass/index.md

 ---
 title: Glass – Avatar Style
 description: >
-  Create Glass avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free gradient avatar generator with smooth color blends and a soft glassy sheen.
+Create Glass avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---